Secrets of the Screen – For Parents: Why are They So Addicting and What are the Psychological Costs?

 Secrets of the Screen is an intriguing, informational training that gives the history of development of electronic devices and screens, the average use of these devices, and the impact on individuals and relationships.
 The training explains how video games, social media, and other forms of technology are intentionally designed to trigger the reward centers in our brains making it very challenging to break away from them, even when we know we need to.
 The extensive psychological and behavioral symptoms from the use of devices and screens will be presented, as well as physical effects of using screens on our central nervous system, brain, and body.
 The influence of screens on our body manifests itself in our behaviors and our thoughts.
 Screen management solutions, ground rules for technology, and steps to break technology habits will be given for implementing at home and in the classroom.

 - Recall the history of electronic devices and screens

-- Estimate the amount of time spent on devices and screens
+- Analyze the amount of time spent on devices and screens

-- Describe the impact of devices and screen on relationships
+- Identify the impact of devices and screens on relationships

 - Explain how video games are designed to trigger reward centers in the brain

 - Describe the psychological, behavioral, and physical impact of devices and screens

 - List screen management solutions, ground rules for technology, and steps to break technology habits